simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/UpdateFlow_Normal.mp4">

-note: So here are the high level stages that run per frame to perform the adaptive subdivision.
+note: Zooming out a little, here are the high level stages or "render passes" that run per frame to perform the adaptive subdivision.
 The indirect arguments are retrieved from the root node of the CBT which represent the amount of leaf nodes.
 Then we can dispatch the exact amount of threads on the GPU to perform the subdivision.
-That's followed by the sum reduction pass and then we can use that data to render our triangles.
+That's followed by the sum reduction pass and eventually we can use that data to render our triangles.

 ---